tom-power/close-tab-left-right/README.md

 **Close Editor Tabs Left Right**

-IntelliJ plugin to close all open editor tabs to the left and right of your current one, includes actions and context menu items.
+IntelliJ plugin to close editor tabs to the left or right of your current one, includes actions, context menu and editor tabs items.